strapi/documentation/docusaurus/docs/dev-docs/plugins/users-permissions.md

 # Users & Permissions plugin

 The Users & Permissions plugin provides a full authentication process based on [JSON Web Tokens (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) to protect your API, and an access-control list (ACL) strategy that enables you to manage permissions between groups of users.
-The Users & Permissions plugin is installed by default and can not be uninstalled.
+The Users & Permissions plugin is installed by default.

 The user guide describes how to use the [Users & Permissions plugin](/user-docs/users-roles-permissions) from the admin panel.
 The present page is more about the developer-related aspects of using the Users & Permissions plugin.